 |2008: Zyflamend reduces LTB4 formation and prevents oral carcinogenesis in a 7,12-dimethylbenz[alpha]anthracene (DMBA)-induced hamster cheek pouch model||Lab animal study|

 |2007: Zyflamend, a polyherbal preparation, inhibits invasion, suppresses osteoclastogenesis, and potentiates apoptosis through down-regulation of NF-kappa B activation and NF-kappa B-regulated gene products||Test tube study|

 |2007: The role of Zyflamend, an herbal anti-inflammatory, as a potential chemopreventive agent against prostate cancer: a case report||Case report of 1 person|

 |2007: Zyflamend-mediated inhibition of human prostate cancer PC3 cell proliferation: effects on 12-LOX and Rb protein phosphorylation||Test tube study|

 |2005: Zyflamend, a unique herbal preparation with nonselective COX inhibitory activity, induces apoptosis of prostate cancer cells that lack COX-2 expression||Test tube study|

-I personally discount the results of the 2007 human case report because it's a report of only 1 person involved in the 2009 human study.
+I personally discount the results of the 2007 human report because it's a report of only 1 person involved in the 2009 human study.
 As such, that person has already been included in the 2009 human study.
-As such, let's group the 2007 human case report with the 2009 human study because these are basically the same thing.
+Let's group the 2007 human case report with the 2009 human study because these are basically the same thing.

-To be fair, let's also leave out the 2010 review article of Zyflemend / antioxidants and arthritis because it's not a study on Zyflamend.
+To be fair, let's also leave out the 2010 review article on Zyflemend and antioxidants for arthritis because it's not a study on Zyflamend alone.